top of page

 Co-Chair of Healthcare Sustainability, Steering Committee Member

-Sara Wohlford is the Director of Sustainability at Carilion Clinic in Roanoke, Virginia where she facilitates and coordinates programs for the health care system that reduce inefficiencies and waste and promote environmental sustainability.
-After receiving a Master’s Degree in Public Health from Virginia Tech, Sara conceptualized and proposed her current position, created a work structure for sustainability for Carilion’s seven hospitals, and developed the Carilion Clinic Environmental Stewardship Council.
-Her programs increase recycling, decrease energy utilization, decrease natural resource consumption, and divert tens of thousands of pounds of waste from Virginia landfills annually, while educating and demonstrating to staff, patients, and visitors the inextricable links between community health, environmental health, and sustainability.
-Her program received the Governor’s Environmental Excellence Award Gold Medal for improving health and the environment in the State of Virginia.
+Sara Wohlford is the director of sustainability at Carilion Clinic in Roanoke, where she facilitates and coordinates programs that reduce inefficiencies and waste and promote environmental sustainability.
+After receiving a master’s degree in public health from Virginia Tech, Wohlford conceptualized and proposed her current position, created a work structure for sustainability for Carilion’s seven hospitals, and developed the Carilion Clinic Environmental Stewardship Council.
+Her programs increase recycling, decrease energy use, decrease natural resource consumption, and divert tens of thousands of pounds of waste from Virginia landfills annually, while educating and demonstrating to staff, patients, and visitors the inextricable links between community health, environmental health, and sustainability.
+Her program received the Governor’s Environmental Excellence Award Gold Medal for improving health and the environment in the Commonwealth of Virginia.